ryanboyd/WhisperingWizard/README.md

 ## Features ✨

 - **Magical FFmpeg Setup**: You don’t need to lift a finger (or type a command) to install FFmpeg.
 Whispering Wizard downloads its own local copy – no muss, no fuss.
-- **Whisper Model Support**: Choose from a range of Whisper models – from the tiny `turbo` to the mighty `large` – depending on how fast or accurate you need your transcriptions to be.
+- **Whisper Model Support**: Choose from a range of Whisper models – from `tiny` to the mighty `large` and `turbo` models – depending on how fast or accurate you need your transcriptions to be.
 - **Audio Format Wizardry**: Handles `.mp3`, `.wav`, `.flac`, `.m4a`, `.ogg`, `.mp4`, `.webm`, and more!
 Your files will feel like they’re in a mystical cauldron of compatibility.
 - **Timestamp Sorcery**: Want timestamps?
 Just check a box and they’ll appear in your transcripts like clockwork.
 - **Custom Output Magic**: Get your transcriptions as individual `.txt` files or a single, organized `.csv`.
 Your text, your way.